 - Is that the best possible headline I could’ve written?

-- Has at least two other professionals looked at this headline?
+- Have at least two other professionals looked at this headline?

 - Have I re-written the headline to work on Twitter, Facebook and Google+?